sorairolake/abcrypt/crate/abcrypt/README.md

 **abcrypt** is an implementation of the abcrypt encrypted data format.

 This crate implements version 0 of the abcrypt encrypted data format.
-The format specification is at [here][specification-url].

 ## Usage